-The Whatcom Museum’s online virtual exhibitions feature a variety of historic photographs, artwork, and ephemera that visitors can view at their leisure.
-Recently, the Museum has uploaded new virtual galleries, which can be viewed HERE.
-Scroll down mid-way through the virtual galleries to learn more about one special exhibit featuring the comics of local talent, Dow Walling.
+The Whatcom Museum recently uploaded new virtual galleries, which can be viewed HERE.
+Visit the virtual galleries to learn more about an exhibit featuring the comics of local talent Dow Walling.

-Dow Walling (1902-1987) was a self-taught comic creator and illustrator whose full-page color strip “Skeets” ran on Sundays in the New York Herald Tribune and in national syndication from 1932 until 1951.
-Walling was born and raised on a farm outside of Bellingham, Washington, and in a 1934 interview with the Literary Digest, describes his spunky young protagonist as “growing up in Bellingham — my home town ….an average-size town in America [that] typifies the home town of the average boy.”
+Dow Walling (1902-1987) was a self-taught comic creator and illustrator.
+His full-page color strip “Skeets” ran on Sundays in the New York Herald Tribune and in national syndication from 1932-1951.
+Walling was born and raised on a farm outside of Bellingham.
+In a 1934 interview with the Literary Digest, he describes his comic’s spunky young protagonist as “growing up in Bellingham — my home town … an average-size town in America [that] typifies the home town of the average boy.”

-In the comic strip, Skeets rambles through fields and strolls down streets and alleys with his pal Button-Nose, cousin Eggy, and others while avoiding his nemesis Cue-ball Benson.
-Walling drew from events and places of his own childhood and featured locales such as Battersby Park and Whatcom Creek swimming holes in his illustrations.
+In the comic strip, Skeets rambles through fields with his pals while avoiding his nemesis Cue-ball Benson.
+Walling drew from events and places of his childhood and features locales such as Whatcom Creek swimming holes in his illustrations.